veebch/twirly/README.md

 </div>

-(It is possible to do this without connecting to WiFi, but giving the pico W an internet connection makes it easier to add features later.)
+(It is possible to do make a control page without connecting to a router, but giving the pico W an internet connection makes it easier to add features later.)

 - The > and < buttons give a **small nudge** clockwise or counterclockwise respectively.
 - There is a **full circle spin** either clockwise or anticlockwise.